Keith Rabois: LinkedIn

 Between January 2005 and May 2007, Rabois worked at LinkedIn as its vice president for Business and Corporate Development.
 LinkedIn was founded by Reid Hoffman, also a former employee at PayPal and a member of the PayPal Mafia.

 Square

 After some unsuccessful ventures, in 2010, Rabois joined Square, a company that provides an electronic payment service, as its Chief Operating Officer (COO).

 Sexual harassment charge

-Rabois left Square in January, 2013 due to the threat of a lawsuit over sexual harassment accusations by an employee; Rabois claims that the relationship was consensual.
+Rabois left Square in January 2013 due to the threat of a lawsuit over sexual harassment accusations by a male employee; Rabois claims that the relationship was consensual.
 A spokesperson from Square said in a statement that "Keith exercised poor judgment that ultimately undermined his ability to remain an effective leader at Square."

+Venture capital

 Khosla Ventures

 In March 2013, Rabois joined venture capital firm Khosla Ventures.
 Rabois left in 2019.

-Scribd

-In January 2015, Rabois joined the board of directors of Scribd after Khosla Ventures led a new investment round in the company.
+In January 2015, Rabois joined the board of directors of Scribd as an observer after Khosla Ventures led a new investment round in the company.
+Rabois returned to Khosla Ventures in January 2024 as one of five managing directors.